colonelsammy/octopress/source/_posts/2013-10-28-replacing-mstest-with-phil-nashs-catch-framework-for-managed-tests.markdown

 # A final solution #

-Now I can embed all the nasty bits in macros and mangle some names to avoid duplicate definitions so that my final shared codebase looks like this (code for this project can be found here):
+Now I can embed all the nasty bits in macros and mangle some names to avoid duplicate definitions so that my final shared codebase looks like this:

 ```c++
 #include "stdafx.h"